olekaspt/SA_Assignment02/README.md

 Part 1)
 I want you setup two Gannt charts (using the proposed spreadsheet template).
 For both of these charts, you will be solving problem 1 and 2.
 (If you are in a group of 3, assume there is a Problem 3 in equivilant scope of work as Problem 2).

 In the first one, you will work sequentially, solve problem 1 before you solve problem 2.
-And the second one you can solve both problems sequentially.
+And the second one you can solve both problems concurrently.

 For the estimates, of this work, assume you can do 2 hours of pure effort per day.
 And also assume you can't google the solution.